 A human-centred design approach is our default way of working.
 Design projects with a broader societal impact make our hearts beat faster.

-In this Dutch-spoken community, we will tackle various topics such as strategic innovation, financial planning, innovative organisations and many more.
-That we will do in six offline workshops over one year, starting on September 3rd 2021.
+In this Dutch-spoken community, we will tackle business model innovation, prototyping, innovative organisations, impact evaluation and many more.
+We will have six offline workshops over one year, starting on January 20th, 2023.